tf2pickup-pl/docs.tf2pickup.pl/docs/responsibilities-and-powers.md

 - assign skills to players, see skills of all players,
 - request player substitutes during the games,
 - ban players and revoke those bans,
-- define maps available on site,
+- manage the map pool,
-- define what whitelist is used on pickup games,
+- manage the whitelist,
 - force create player accounts,
 - scramble maps available in the votes,
-- edit rules page.
+- edit static pages (like the rules page).

 They are supposed to: